 Hotel du Vin has been voted best small and medium chain of the Year in Which?’s latest round up.

-The company, which has 19 properties in the UK including Glasgow and Edinburgh, was praised for “high quality stays in unusual locations”, achieving a score of 80% overall.
+The company, which has 19 properties in the UK including Glasgow and Edinburgh, was praised for “high quality stays in unusual locations”.

 Interest in Scotland’s luxury hotels has exploded since Covid restrictions were lifted, new research has revealed.

 Searches for five-star stays in Scotland soared by a massive 438% last year, with the Scottish Highlands seeing the biggest rise in interest of any Scots region.